Ohel (Chabad-Lubavitch): Customs

 At the Ohel, visitors have a tradition of writing kvitlach – prayers on small pieces of paper – which are then torn up and tossed onto the graves.
 In the visitor center, a fax machine receives more than 700 faxes a day, while a computer receives 400 e-mails daily.
 These kvitlach are printed, torn into shreds, and placed atop the graves.
 When the pile grows too high, the shredded notes are burned.
 The visitor center also receives many wedding invitations for Menachem Schneerson which are read at and/or placed on the graves.
 In addition to kvitlach, visitors are encouraged to light memorial candles at the Ohel.

 Visitors to the Ohel customarily light candles on shelves in the antechamber.
 Visitors also write letters to Menachem Schneerson beforehand and read them beside the graves, then rip them up and leave them on the graves.

 Kohanim

 According to Jewish law, a kohen (hereditary Jewish priest) is not allowed to ritually defile himself by entering a cemetery.
-Halacha mandates that the kohen be a distance of four amahs from a grave unless separated by a fence.
+Halacha mandates that the kohen be a distance of four cubits from a grave unless separated by a fence.
 The construction of fencing along the pathway leading to it makes it possible for kohanim to enter the Ohel.

 At the Ohel itself, the graves are enclosed by 4 walls, but with an open roof to eliminate problems of tumas meis ("impurity from the dead"; see Tumah and taharah) in an enclosure, and a low wall surrounds the graves and keeps the kohen at least 12.59 in away from a tombstone to maintain his ritual purity.

-Peak Visitation Days

-The Ohel experiences surges in attendance on specific dates that are significant in the Chabad calendar.
-These days draw tens of thousands of visitors from around the world, who come to pray, reflect, and seek blessings.
-The most notable peak days include: